alco/ExReminder/README.md

     server = state.server
     receive do
     match: {^server, ref, :cancel}
-      # After sending :ok to the server, we leave this function basically
-      # terminating the process.
-Thus, no reminder shall be sent.
       server <- { ref, :ok }

     after: state.to_go * 1000
-      # The timeout has passed, now is the time to remind the server.
       server <- { :done, state.name }
     end
   end